Our Services

 Helpful Resources

-Morning headaches and dry mouth in seniors often point to sleep apnea syndrome, a common but frequently missed condition that disrupts breathing at night yet is highly treatable.
+Morning headaches and dry mouth in seniors are often warning signs of sleep apnea, a common but frequently overlooked condition that disrupts breathing during sleep and is highly treatable once identified.

 Waking up with constant morning headaches and dry mouth is frustrating.
 Many seniors assume it's just part of aging, dehydration, or "sleeping wrong."
 But when these symptoms happen regularly, they may point to a common — and often overlooked — sleep condition: sleep apnea syndrome.